Adriene Rosell, Gala Chairperson joined by three of LCA's Gala Emcees, Jessica Vallejo, Giovanna Drpic and Jessica Formoso.

 AS TIME GOES BY...
 Photos from prior Golden Age Award Galas

-NEW YORK - March 30, 2023 - The Latino Center on Aging's 35th Golden Age Awards presentation will take place on June 14th.
+NEW YORK - June 22, 2023 - The Latino Center on Aging celebrated its 35th Golden Age Awards presentation on June 14th.
+The highly successful LCA's Annual Banquet

-This year's honorees are: Hon.
+This year, the following individuals were honored: Hon.
 Ruben Díaz, Jr., V. P. of Strategic Initiatives, Montefiore Health System, Public Service Golden Age Award;

 SOMOS Community Care, Community Leadership Golden Age Award; Mike Bolton, General Manager, Cintas and Seton's Board Member, Corporate Golden Age Award;